What are the dog allergies and the causes? How can dogs 'contracted' allergies as human do? How do you know if your dog has allergy? Good questions!!

 Without delay please bring your dog to the vet.
 For more symptoms like this and the related or possible causes, please refer to

-types of allergies and symptoms
+types of allergies and symptoms for more details.

 LOVE YOUR DOG, CARE FOR ITS' HEALTH!